aochider/candid/DESIGN.md

     - Users can respond to the "Chat Request" with "Accept" or "Dismiss"
     - If a user replies "Accept" to a "Chat Request", the user is placed in a one-on-one chat with the user that sent the "Chat Request"
     - When a “Chat Request” is pending, a countdown timer displaying the “Chat Request Timeout” is displayed
-    - When the “Chat Request Timeout” reaches zero, the chat request is automatically “Dismissed” and the “Chat Request” is retracted
+    - When the “Chat Request Timeout” reaches zero, the chat request is automatically “Dismissed” and the “Chat Request” is retracted [just curious if there is a need for a chat request timeout?]
     - When either participant “Dismisses” the “Chat Request”, the “Request” is “Dismissed” for both users
 - Users can send a message to the other participant
 - When a user attempts to send a message, its toxicity will be evaluated by “PerspectiveAPI”.
 If it is found to be toxic, the user has two options: